Doing-it-All with Bounded Work and Communication: An Algorithm Optimized for Work

 \section{An Algorithm Optimized for Work}

-We explore a selection paradigm where processors choose items from lists in the order determined by their private permutations.
-We consider two ways for establishing such suitable permutations.
+We obtain a specific algorithm by instantiating the generic algorithm with a task selection rule such that the processors choose items from lists in the order determined by their private permutations.
+We call the resulting constructive algorithm \aDP.
+The difference between \aBL\ in Section~\ref{sec:constructive} and \aDP\ given in this section is that the former is constructive, whereas the latter is nonconstructive, as it resorts to a selection rule that uses nonconstructive permutations.

+All our algorithms in this section and in Section~\ref{sec:constructive} use the same constructive overlay graphs for communication: the parameter~$f<p$ determines the overlay graph~$G(p,f)$, as defined in Section~\ref{sec:graphs}.
+These graphs are discussed in Section~\ref{sec:design-algorithms}; in particular, Lemma~\ref{lem:communication-from-work} determines how the amount of communication is related to the accrued work.

+We consider two ways for establishing the suitable permutations used for task selection.
 First, we consider a randomized algorithm, called \aRP, where processors use private permutations generated randomly at the beginning of an execution.
-(Recall that the purpose of considering the randomized algorithm \aRP\ is only to prove the existence of certain permutations that are then used in a deterministic algorithm.)
-Next, we consider a deterministic algorithm, called \aDP, where the code is parameterized by private permutations assigned to processors.
+(The purpose of considering the randomized algorithm \aRP\ is only to prove the existence of certain permutations that are then used in a deterministic algorithm.)
+Next, we consider the deterministic algorithm \aDP, in which the code is parameterized by private permutations assigned to processors.
 We show that algorithm \aDP\ can be equipped with suitable permutations that make it more efficient than the deterministic algorithm \aBL.
-All our algorithms use the same constructive overlay graphs for communication.
-The difference between \aBL\ and \aDP\ is that the former is constructive, whereas the latter is nonconstructive, as it resorts to a selection rule that uses nonconstructive permutations.

 We now specify how permutations are used to select items from lists.
 Each processor~$v$ has two private permutations: $\pi_1$ over the set $\{1, \ldots,p\}$, and~$\pi_2$ over the set $\{1,\ldots,11p^2g(p)\}$.
 Processor~$v$ permutes its list \texttt{Busy$_v$} according to the permutation~$\pi_1$.
 To explain how the permutation~$\pi_2$ is used, we consider two cases.